TheWeion/weion.dev/README.md

 - [x] Added netlify.toml to force redirect of netlify.app domain to https://weion.social.

 ### index.html

+- [x] Replaced `oncontextmenu` events with class `disableContextMenu` which links to index.js - Complies with CSP.

 - [x] Implemented ARIA roles to anchor buttons.